Bad Lieutenant: Port of Call New Orleans

-Bad Lieutenant: Port of Call New Orleans (Note: Titled onscreen as The Bad Lieutenant - Port of Call: New Orleans) is a 2009 American black comedy crime drama film directed by Werner Herzog, written by William Finkelstein, and starring Nicolas Cage, Eva Mendes, Val Kilmer, and Alvin 'Xzibit' Joiner.
-Although the film is loosely based on the 1992 film Bad Lieutenant, it is neither a sequel nor a remake according to Herzog.
+Bad Lieutenant: Port of Call New Orleans (Note: Titled onscreen as The Bad Lieutenant – Port of Call: New Orleans) is a 2009 American black comedy crime drama film directed by Werner Herzog, written by William Finkelstein, and starring Nicolas Cage, Eva Mendes, Val Kilmer, and Alvin 'Xzibit' Joiner.
+It is the second installment in the Bad Lieutenant film series, served as a spiritual successor to the 1992 film Bad Lieutenant, and is not a remake according to Herzog.
 Nonetheless, the director of the original Bad Lieutenant film, Abel Ferrara, expressed dismay that the Herzog film was being made.
 Both Bad Lieutenant films were produced by Edward R. Pressman.

 The film premiered on September 9, 2009, at the 66th Venice International Film Festival where it won the Christopher D. Smithers Foundation Special Award for Herzog.
 It opened in general release in the United States on November 20, 2009.